flatpickles/sketchbook/docs/project.md

 -   Integrating frameworks that you want to be able to use easily in the Sketchbook context.
 -   Creating "templates" with common [parameters](params-presets.md) for your custom project type.

 See [Project Subtypes](project-subtypes.md) for further discussion of the `Project` subclasses included with Sketchbook.
-If you build any of your own that would be useful for other Sketchbook users, consider [contributing](contributing.md) them back to the main repo!
+If you build any of your own that would be useful for other Sketchbook users, consider making a PR to contribute them back to the main repo!